 We had a show in the morning so Annie and I walked back to the circus complex about midnight.
 I put my arm around her waist and she not only didn’t push it away, she leaned in to me for warmth against the cold.

 I’m not a mover, I’m a bit shy with women and I’m a clown, and as a general rule of the life, we’re not used to dames, even other clown dames, falling for us on the first date.
 I was going to walk her to her trailer but we had to pass JellyBeans’ trailer, well, mine now really, first.

 It was Annie who suggested we go in my trailer for some coffee and I had to fake a cough to cover my own surprise but needless to say, I didn’t turn down the request.

 When we got to the door, my poor, much-neglected Blossom started crying behind the door.
 Though I had paid a couple of kids to look in on her and feed her and take her out when I couldn’t, she had grown very attached to me.
 I opened the door, she ran circles around us, first sniffing Annie’s shoes then jumping up on me.
 I tried to pet her on the ground to say “hi” but she virtually climbed up my body in her excitement, whimpering in joy, licking me everywhere then just rubbing her face in mine, knocking off my nose.

 When I finally got her down, I looked over at Annie wanting to introduce them but Annie had an odd expression on her face.

 “So you have a dog, hunh?
-That’s a malshi, right?”
+A cute little brown and white dog?”

 I nodded.
 “She’s really a loving dog” I said lamely.